 Those are (some of) the facts, and readers can judge for themselves whether any of these accomplishments are "notable".
 Certainly most of these things (with the possible exception of the last item) are of primary interest to my own field and not so much outside it.
 But it's fair to claim that they are at least as important as any of the work done by some of the people who do have entries about them that I listed above.

 And there are many other people who have made similar or greater contributions who do not have Wikipedia entries: David Yarowsky, who invented the "Yarowsky algorithm" --- which oddly does have an entry.
 Juliette Blevins (CUNY), who has written a groundbreaking book on historical --- and synchronic --- phonology.
 Shalom Lappin, who among other things and along with Alex Clark, wrote the most careful critique to date of the "Poverty of the Stimulus" argument (central to much of linguistic theorizing over the past half century).
 And so on.
 Of course it is possible that someone did write an article about some of these people and they requested it be removed.
-That is likely what I would do.

 The world in which, say, Cole, Inkelas or Daniels are "notable" whereas, say, Hirschberg, Blevins, Yarowsky, Lappin, or I are not, is clearly absurd.
 And since it is absurd, it must be taken as reflecting something other than reality.
 But of course, the true situation is that none of us is "notable" in any real, historic sense.